mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 ### Specifications & Constraints
 -	Must use OEM gear shifter sensor
 -	Must not have any exposed or loose wires according to NESC standard
--	Shall have the same accuracy as the OEM gear shifter sensor
+-	Shall have 100% accuracy due to the capturing of the output signal of the OEM shifter sensor
 -	Shall receive the OEM gear shifter signal on a local microcontroller
 -	Must have local microcontroller that can be powered by a 12 V source
 -	Must have local microcontroller that can communicate with the master MCU via UART communication
--	Must have local microcontroller that samples above or at the Nyquist rate of the OEM sensor
+-	Must have local microcontroller that samples above or at 9.64 Hz which is the sampling rate of the OEM gear shifter sensor
 -	Must have local microcontroller with at least 4 digital I/O pins to read the output signals coming from the OEM shifter signal
 -	Must have wires capable of handling 5 V to read the output signal from the OEM shifter sensor